nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/docs/certifications/other-professional-activities.md

 [← Back to README](../../README.md)

-Documentation of additional professional certifications, industry conferences, and external training activities completed during IBM tenure (2006-2011), complementing IBM's internal development programs with industry-recognized standards and community engagement.
+Documentation of external professional certifications and industry participation during IBM tenure (2006-2011).
+These activities complemented IBM's internal training with industry-standard frameworks and community engagement during that era.

 <div align="center">